Hoverth/wayland-virtual-keyboards/README.md

 - Displays on the lower half of the screen
 - Ability to switch layers to access numbers & symbols
 - Spell-checking (Optional)
+- Mobile keyboards usually appear only when a text input is selected

 ### Mobile OSK Examples